offsky-studio/KurrentDB-Swift/README.md

 // the group of subscription
 let groupName = "myGroupTest"

-let persistentSubscription = client.streams(of: .specified(streamIdentifier)).persistentSubscriptions(group: groupName)

-// Subscribe to stream or all, and get a subscription. let subscription = try await persistentSubscription.subscribe()
+// Subscribe to stream or all, and get a subscription. let subscription = try await client.subscribePersistentSubscription(to: streamIdentifier, groupName: groupName)

 // Loop all results by subscription.events
 for try await result in subscription.events {